Sylius/Sylius/docs/customization/controller.rst

     $ php app/console debug:container sylius.controller.product

-As a result you will get the ``Sylius\Bundle\CoreBundle\Controller\ProductController`` - this is the class that you need to be extending.
+As a result you will get the ``Sylius\CoreBundle\Controller\ProductController`` - this is the class that you need to be extending.

 Now you have to create the controller that will have a generic action that is basically the ``showAction`` from the ``ResourceController`` extended by getting a list of recommended product from your external api.